 When I started my first manuscript, it flowed until the story finished.

 Aha, so that’s what it feels like to add the final full stop.
 I smiled.
-Not quite Kathleen Turner’s ecstatic joy, nor destined to go down in Hollywood history in my own right even though my Hero’s name was Jesse.
+Not quite Kathleen Turner’s ecstatic joy in Romancing the Stone, nor destined to go down in Hollywood history in my own right even though my hero’s name was Jesse.
 Just the smile, the tip of the iceberg.

 Then I sat back, overwhelmed.
 Still am.